acanalis/acanalis.github.io/content/en/post/concepts-of-hugo.md

 Clarity is prioritized over precision, so always refer to the official [Hugo Docs](https://gohugo.io/documentation) for the most precise and up-to-date information.

-All the examples have been tested at the repo [`github.com/acanalis/concepts-of-hugo`](https://github.com/acanalis/concepts-of-Hugo).
+All the examples were tested at [`github.com/acanalis/concepts-of-hugo`](https://github.com/acanalis/concepts-of-Hugo).
-If you find a mistake open an issue, if you want to give feedback, [message me at the Hugo Discourse!](http://discourse.gohugo.io/new-message?username=acanalis).
+If you want to give feedback, [message me at the Hugo Discourse!](http://discourse.gohugo.io/new-message?username=acanalis)

 {{< toc >}}

 # 1. Info for Everyone

 ## 1.1.
 Hugo is a static site generator
 A static site is one which can be served from a static server.
-The only job of a static server's is to provide the necessary files `*.html, *.js, *.css, etc`  to the clients.
+The only job of a static server is to provide the necessary files `*.html, *.js, *.css, etc`  to the clients.

 Every client gets the same files: there's no server-side intelligence or interaction.